vincent-grafana/temp/k6/reliably_reliable/index.md

 Which leads us to the next phase - addressing the failures and how to handle them.

+### Real World Failures - Testing for failures before it matters
 While load testing, you discover your application’s response is sluggish after a certain number of requests per second.
 The response time is still under the service level thresholds you’ve defined for the duration of your test, so there’s nothing failing or causing alarms.
 Everything on your checklist passes, and QA validation is complete, right?

 But perhaps your test environment is ever so slightly different than your production environment.
 Perhaps a power fluctuation in the data center that hosts your hardware caused a server rack to become slightly unstable.
 Maybe a server or cloud administrator accidentally pushed the wrong update to a region, or even to just your production kubernetes cluster.
 No matter the event that caused an outage, the fact remains that an outage has happened.

-In our previous tests, we were able to identify and define what the upper bound capacity of our systems and software was.
+In our previous performance and load tests, we were able to identify and define what the upper bound capacity of our systems and software was.
 On the other end of the spectrum, we should also make the effort to understand the lower bounds of our software and systems.
 What are the absolute minimum resources necessary to properly handle an outage?
 If I don’t have those resources available, how does my software handle itself?
 Does it sit idle and wait?
 Does it crash and attempt to restart?
 Maybe it’s designed to retry, but exponentially back off?

 Testing for these scenarios and how your systems react is sometimes referred to as Chaos or Reliability testing.
-In Chaos testing, we methodically and systematically introduce failures of varying degrees to discover different characteristics about our software and the systems that support them.
+In Chaos testing, we methodically and systematically introduce failures and disruptions of varying degrees to discover different characteristics about our software and the systems that support them.
 Note that “systems” doesn’t just include the hardware where your software is deployed.
 Systems also includes the on-call and incident management “people systems” that we rely on when things take a turn for the worse.
 Understanding how your systems respond to adverse events helps you properly plan and ultimately become more reliable.

-### Automate ALL the things
+## Automate ALL the things

 It's important to remember that with so much testing that needs to be done, there are no shortcuts around any of them.
 All of the functional tests should be performed, and most tests should not be replaced or substituted for another.
 This is true for chaos testing as well.
 In fact, in my experience, the teams that execute functional, non-functional, and chaos tests understand more about their systems and software (and have a more pleasant on-call experience) than teams that exclude any one of them - especially chaos tests.